tbosch/jasmine-ui/README.md

 * wait until end of asynchronous operations
 * works well with single and multi page applications
 * bugfixes history handling of some browsers in iframes.
 So the history object works as expected
-* Support Firefox, Chrome, Safari and IE8 and above.
+* Supports Firefox, Chrome, Safari and IE8 and above.

 Functions
 -----------